 Picnic Bay to West Point

 This walk follows a bush track that links the bays on the western side of the island.
 The track passes a tidal wetland, mangroves, paperbark swamps and savanna grasslands.
+The flora and fauna are totally different in this area to the eastern side of the island, making the journey particularly rewarding.
 West Point is one of the best bays to sit back and enjoy the sunset at.

 You will need sturdy footwear, some water and a can of insect repellent!